paralect/plato/README.md

 3. **[Sysdig](http://www.sysdig.org/).** Sysdig is open source, system-level exploration: capture system state and activity from a running Linux instance, then save, filter and analyze.
 4. **[NewRelic](https://newrelic.com/).** Commercial, but good :)

+#### 📦 **Hardware Virtualization and Hypervisors**

+For now, we mostly interested in Type-2 hypervisors.
+They allow to run local cluster of unmodified operating systems on top of conventional operating systems.
+This is required mostly for low-level work on infrastructure level.

+1. **VirtualBox.** Open source Type-2 hypervisor.
+2. **Vagrant.** Not directly related to virtualization, but provides convenient tools to manage local virtual machines.
+3. **Hyper-V** and **VMware ESXi**.
+Commercial Type-1 hypervisors.
+4. **VMWare Workstation/Fussion.** Commercial Type-2 hypervisor.

 ## Plan ideas

 Three ways: